 You’ll need a good to excellent credit score to qualify for either card.

-Bottom Line: While the best Chase credit cards require an excellent credit score, the issuer does offer both personal and business cards that can be secured with a good or better credit score.
+Bottom Line: While the best Chase credit cards require an excellent credit score, the issuer does offer both personal and business cards that can be secured with a good or very good credit score.

 Even if you meet the guidelines, it’s possible that Chase could deny your application or require additional information before approving you for a card.

-If you do receive a denial or a delay in getting a response to your application, you may want to call Chase to discover the reason and provide additional information that might initiate a reconsideration or expedite an approval.
+If you do receive a denial or a delay in getting a response to your application, you may want to call Chase to discover the reason.
+You can then provide additional information that might initiate a reconsideration or expedite an approval.

 Learn more about how to utilize the reconsideration line here.